michelin/TorchSOM/docs/source/getting_started/basic_concepts.rst

 Now that you understand the basics, explore:

-- :doc:`../user_guide/som_training` - Advanced training techniques
-- :doc:`../user_guide/visualization` - Visualization techniques
+- :doc:`../user_guide/visualization_help` - Visualization techniques